 The Franklin’s Charge organization www.franklinscharge.org of Franklin TN is currently conducting a fundraising campaign to purchase the famous Carter Cotton Gin property, epicenter of the Nov.
 30, 1864 Battle of Franklin and site of the death of Maj.
 Gen. Patrick Cleburne.
 A large payment on the property is due in early September and Franklin’s Charge is in the midst of a special urgent appeal.

 Christie’s Cookies will donate $10,000 to whichever charity receives the most votes in an online “election.”
-You can help Franklin’s Charge win the $10,000 by taking 2 minutes of your time and voting.

 Time for another in my infrequent posts on forgotten Union cavalrymen.
 Today, we’re focusing on a little-known officer who commanded an even more obscure unit.
 Erastus Blakeslee was born to Joel and Sarah Marie Mansfield Blakeslee in Plymouth, Connecticut on September 2, 1838.
 He attended the Williston Seminary at Easthampton, Massachusetts for his college preparatory studies, and entered the freshman class at Yale University in the fall of 1859.
 He was on his spring vacation in 1861 when the Confederates fired on Fort Sumter, and he was one of the first from Plymouth to enlist in response to President Lincoln’s call for volunteers.

 He enlisted in Company A of the 1st Battalion Connecticut Cavalry Volunteers on October 9, 1861.
 Nine …